ChoiTommy/Star-Map-Bot/README.md

 ---
 <sub>† Sidenotes:
 The name of this project/bot is obviously inspired by the C/C++ language.
 Now, you might be wondering, why wasn't this project in C/C++?
 Well, glad you asked.
 The reason is that Python is easier to learn and use for a novice like myself.
-In hindsight, Python is built on top of C. So yeah, I can _C_ the relationship between this name and Python :)</sub>
+In hindsight, CPython is built on top of C. So yeah, I can _C_ the relationship between this name and Python :)</sub>